Mini0n/konfioAmazon/README.md

   Database is MySQL 14.14.
-  Easiest way to install it and configure is by installing LAMP, WAMP or MAMP (Linux/Mac/Windows Apache+MySQL+PHP) Installers by bitnami can be found [here](https://bitnami.com/stacks/infrastructure). phpMyAdmin is a great tool to manager your DBs.
+  Easiest way to install it and configure is by installing LAMP, WAMP or MAMP (Linux/Mac/Windows Apache+MySQL+PHP) Installers by bitnami can be found [here](https://bitnami.com/stacks/infrastructure). phpMyAdmin is a great tool to manage your DBs.
 You can find it [here](https://www.phpmyadmin.net/)

 ### Configuration
-  Now with Node and npm go to the *root* folder of the project and run `npm install` from your terminal.
+  Now with Node and npm installed go to the *root* folder of the project and run `npm install` from your terminal.
   This will resolve all the needed dependencies ([Express](https://expressjs.com/) for the serving and [amazon-product-api](https://www.npmjs.com/package/amazon-product-api) for the Amazon Product API use)

 ### Database creation